The Denise and Michael Kellen Institute for Surgical Care

 - Platelet Rich Plasma (PRP) treatment

-AMC’s surgical oncologist, Dr. Katie Kennedy, is the only veterinary surgical oncologist in New York City and is one of only a handful of veterinary surgical oncologists worldwide.
-With Dr. Kennedy on staff, AMC can offer cats, dogs, and other animal patients comprehensive cancer care.
-Dr. Kennedy works with both the Surgery and Oncology services to coordinate treatment between surgical procedures, radiation therapy, chemotherapy, and immunotherapy.
+AMC’s surgical oncologist, Dr. Jonathan Ferrari, is the only veterinary surgical oncologist in New York City and is one of only a handful of veterinary surgical oncologists worldwide.
+With Dr. Ferrari on staff, AMC can offer cats, dogs, and other animal patients comprehensive cancer care.
+Dr. Ferrari works with both the Surgery and Oncology services to coordinate treatment between surgical procedures, radiation therapy, chemotherapy, and immunotherapy.
 As a single treatment, surgery cures more animals with cancer than any other treatment, offering new hope for pets with cancer.

 Soft Tissue Surgery

 Soft tissue surgery treats diseases of the chest, abdomen, skin, and other soft tissues.
 When performing soft tissue procedures, AMC’s veterinary surgeons work closely with specialists in Internal Medicine, Cardiology, Oncology, Neurology, Diagnostic Imaging, and Critical Care to find safe, effective, and minimally invasive therapies.
 This collaborative approach means your pet benefits from a range of medical and surgical expertise, ensuring the best possible care.